Cancer Treatment for Children

 What is chemotherapy?

-Chemotherapy is the use of anticancer drugs to treat cancerous cells.
+Chemotherapy is the use of anticancer medicines to destroy cancerous cells.
 Chemotherapy has been used for many years and is one of the most common treatments for cancer.
-In most cases, chemotherapy works by interfering with the cancer cell's ability to grow or reproduce.
-Different groups of drugs work in different ways to fight cancer cells.
+Different groups of medicines work in different ways to fight cancer cells.
 Chemotherapy may be used alone for some types of cancer or in combination with other treatments, such as radiation or surgery.
-Often, a combination of chemotherapy drugs is used to fight a specific cancer.
-Certain chemotherapy drugs may be given in a specific order depending on the type of cancer it is being used to treat.
+Certain chemotherapy medicines may be given in a specific order depending on the type of cancer it is being used to treat.

-While chemotherapy can be quite effective in treating certain cancers, the drugs reach all parts of the body, not just the cancer cells.
+While chemotherapy can be quite effective in treating certain cancers, the medicines reach all parts of the body, not just the cancer cells.
 Because of this, there may be many side effects during treatment.
-Being able to anticipate these side effects can help you and your child's caregivers prepare and, in some cases, prevent these symptoms from occurring.
+Being able to anticipate these side effects can help you and your child's caregivers prepare and, in some cases, prevent these symptoms from happening.

 How does chemotherapy work?

 In most cases, chemotherapy works by interfering with the cancer cell's ability to grow or reproduce.
-Different groups of drugs work in different ways to fight cancer cells.
-Often a combination of chemotherapy drugs is used to fight a specific cancer.
+Different groups of medicines work in different ways to destroy cancer cells.
+Often a combination of chemotherapy medicines is used to fight a specific cancer.

 How is chemotherapy administered?